lifelofranco/lifelofranco.github.io/README.md

+#Life Blog
-#A Personal blog made in Jekyll where I talk about the things that I do.
+A personal blog I made in Jekyll where I talk about the things that I do.

 Visit here: http://lifelofranco.com